nyqevolution/codecademy_projects/README.md

 # This is where I'll add all my projects from codecademy.
-Each new push will be recorded here with some detial.
+Each new push will be recorded here with some detail.